-1. In Cloudera Manager, download the Kafka parcel, distribute the parcel to the hosts in your cluster, and then activate the parcel.
+- b.
+Copy the parcel repository link. - c.
+On the Cloudera Manager Parcels page, click Configuration. - d.
+In the field Remote Parcel Repository URLs, click + next to an existing parcel URL to add a new field. - e.
+Paste the parcel repository link. - f.
+Save your changes. - 3.
+On the Cloudera Manager Parcels page, download the Kafka parcel, distribute the parcel to the hosts in your cluster, and then activate the parcel.
 See Managing Parcels.
 After you activate the Kafka parcel, Cloudera Manager prompts you to restart the cluster.
 You do not need to restart the cluster after installing Kafka.
-Click Close to ignore this prompt.

-2. Add the Kafka service to your cluster.
+Click Close to ignore this prompt. - 4.
+Add the Kafka service to your cluster.
 See Adding a Service.

-Installing Kafka from a Package
+Installing or Upgrading Kafka from a Package